Books, no better way to prepare for your visit to Jordan than by reading some books.

 Next to the pictures with the overlays, it’s also a good read!
 Recommended!

 A nice read again!
 It’s the love story of Arab-American Lisa Halaby and the late King Hoessein.
 (The father of the current King Abdullah II.)

 She fell in love with him (and the Jordanian people) after she met him at the opening of the Queen Alia International Airport in Amman in 1977.
 After a year of courtship, they got married.
-In the book you can read how she combined her family life, they had four children, with the busy job of her husband the king and all the good humanitarian work she did.
-Next to that you learn a lot about the Jordanian culture.
+In the book, you can read how she combined her family life; they had four children, with the busy job of her husband, the king, and all the good humanitarian work she did.
+Next to that, you learn a lot about the Jordanian culture and politics.